Chart Color Schemes

 Population growth drivers in Peregian Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Interstate migration contributed about 45% to overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive influences.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Future population dynamics anticipate lower quartile growth outside capital cities, with Peregian Beach expected to grow by 212 persons to reach a total of 5,743 by 2041, reflecting an increase of approximately 0.1% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilized.
+Future population dynamics anticipate lower quartile growth for locations outside capital cities, with Peregian Beach expected to grow by 182 persons to reach a total of 5,604 people by 2041, reflecting an increase of 3.4% over the 16-year period.

 Frequently Asked Questions - Population